 - AR forms should be printed in full colour on heavier stock paper (so the colour does not bleed).

 The Incident Reporting form states that it’s to be used for any significant incident, injury, etc. which occurs during a club sanctioned trip or event and which could result in an insurance claim.
-Any situation where significant first aid, or a doctor or hospital visit is required, would require a form to be submitted to the FMCBC.
+Any situation where significant First Aid is conducted, or a doctor or hospital visit is necessary, would require a form to be submitted to the FMCBC.
 If in doubt, please fill out the form and then contact the FMCBC for clarification.

 You may be required to answer some follow-up questions from our insurer, including whether the incident took place during a club-sanctioned trip.
 You may also be asked to submit a copy of the signed waiver.